avii09/lex_parser/README.md

 ## Usage

-To use the Lex Parser and Syntax Analyzer, run the following command:
+To use the Lex and Syntax Analyzer, run the following command:

 ```bash
 python function.py